mnot/I-D/variants/draft.md

 This appendix defines the required information to use existing proactive content negotiation mechanisms (as defined in {{!RFC7231}}, Section 5.3) with the `Variants` header field.

-## Content-Encoding {#content-encoding}
+## Accept-Encoding {#content-encoding}

-When negotiating for the `Content-Encoding` response header field's value, the applicable request header field is `Accept-Encoding`, as per {{!RFC7231}} Section 5.3.4.
+This section defines handling for `Accept-Encoding` variants, as per {{!RFC7231}} Section 5.3.4.

-To perform content negotiation for Content-Encoding given an request-value and available-values:
+To perform content negotiation for Accept-Encoding given an request-value and available-values:

 1. Let preferred-codings be a list of the codings in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any coding with a weight of 0).
 If "Accept-Encoding" is not present or empty, preferred-codings will be empty.
 2. If "identity" is not a member of preferred-codings, append "identity".